Howard318/Portfolio/README.md

 ### Operations Administrator @ Walkers Global (Legal & Professional Services for Finance)
 (Oct.
 2023 – Apr.
 2024)
 - Built and maintained strong relationships across jurisdictions and divisions, fostering collaboration and effective communication for project coordination.
-- Managed data in spreadsheets and reports, showcasing proficiency in data management and analysis, increased office efficiency by 15% by setting up Excel formulas, reducing errors by 95%.
-Identified and addressed discrepancies, ensuring data integrity with a 99% accuracy rate.
+- Managed documents using iManage and organized data in spreadsheets, increasing office efficiency by 15% through the implementation of Excel formulas, which reduced errors by 95%.
+Identified and resolved discrepancies, ensuring data integrity with a 99% accuracy rate.
 - Successfully completed transactional processes and provided support for both regular and project work, demonstrating a strong ability to handle diverse responsibilities with 100% accuracy
 - Developed and implemented guidelines for newly adopted systems, enhancing project efficiency by 20% and reducing error rates by 15%.